alexandrnikitin/blog/_drafts/generics-under-the-hood.md

 ...
 }
 ```
 My first thoughts were like WAT??
-What programming is it when you add two empty methods and it performs faster??
+What programming is that when you add two empty methods and it performs faster??
 Then I got [an answer from Microsoft][MicrosoftConnect] with the same workaround and saying that the thing is in JIT heuristic algorithm.
 I felt relieve.
 No more magic there.
 Then sources of CLR were opened and I raise [an issue on github][github-issue].
 Then I got [an explanation from @cmckinsey one of CLR engineers/managers][github-explanation] who explained everything in details and admitted that it's a bug in JITter.
 [Here's the fix][github-fix].
 Take a look at the comment above the changed lines - he didn't touch the comment which was right.
 That rare moment :open_mouth:

-### Moral.
+### Moral
 Is your code slow?
 Just add two empty methods :laughing:
 Everyone had this bug for years.
 I just was lucky to find it and pushed and asked CLR team to fix it.
 Actually .NET is being done by developer as you and me.
 They also make bugs.
 And that's normal.
 Just for fun.
 If there wouldn't be an interest then nothing would happen.

   [meetup]: https://www.facebook.com/events/106836509655188/
   [slides]: http://alexandrnikitin.github.io/slides/generics-under-the-hood/#/